ruester/gfz-command-line-tool-repository/doc/HowToAddOwnProcess.md

 This script takes a feature collection and filters them according to a size.

-A more careful designed example would care about projections and units.
+A more carefully designed example would care about projections and units.
 '''